express-rate-limit/express-rate-limit/readme.md

 ```

 Go to `/ip` and see the IP address returned in the response.
 If it matches your
-IP address (which you can get by going to http://ip.nfriedly.com/ or
-https://api.ipify.org/), then the number of proxies is correct and the rate
+public IP address, then the number of proxies is correct and the rate limiter
-limiter should now work correctly.
-If not, then keep increasing the number until
+should now work correctly.
+If not, then keep increasing the number until it
-it does.
+does.

 For more information about the `trust proxy` setting, take a look at the
 [official Express documentation](https://expressjs.com/en/guide/behind-proxies.html).